donzef/Postman-Redfish-Collections/README.md

 Manage HPE Smart Array controllers.
 This collection has been created during the writing of the [Storage management with Redfish](https://developer.hpe.com/blog/storage-management-with-redfish) article.

+### 3_VirtualMedia

+This collection proposes mount and unmount Virtual drive requests using the Redfish standard and the legacy HPE Oem implementation.

+The first versions of the Redfish [VirtualMedia](http://redfish.dmtf.org/schemas/v1/VirtualMedia.json) were very limited in terms of actions and properties.
+However, in order to propose a decent user experience, HPE implemented its own Virtual Media subsystem under the Oem sub-tree, as permitted by the Redfish standard.

+Today, and for backward compatibility, HPE implements both the Redfish VirtualMedia standard and its legacy Oem implementation.